foysal619/Dmoney-Axios-API-Automation-Mocha-JavaScript/README.md

 ## How to run this project
 - Clone This project
-- open cloned project in vs code
+- open the cloned project in vs code
 - Type npm install in Terminal and Hit Enter
-- Then Hit the follwing command in terminal
+- Then Hit the following command in terminal

 ```bash
  npm test
 ```
 ## Tools and Tech
 - JavaScript